Naomi Parker Fraley

 Naomi Fern Parker Fraley (August 26, 1921 – January 20, 2018) was an American war worker who is considered the most likely model for the iconic "We Can Do It!" poster.
 During World War II, she worked on aircraft assembly at the Naval Air Station Alameda.

-She was photographed operating a machine tool and this widely used photograph was thought to be an inspiration for the poster.
-Geraldine Hoff Doyle was initially credited as the subject, but this was refuted by later research.
+Though Geraldine Hoff Doyle was initially credited as the subject of the iconic poster, a popular photograph of Fraley operating a machine tool at the Naval Air Station is now believed to be the inspiration.

-After the war, she worked as a waitress in Palm Springs, California, and married three times.
-When she died, aged 96 in 2018, she was survived by her son and six stepchildren.
+After the war, Fraley worked as a waitress in Palm Springs, California, and married three times.
+She died aged 96 in 2018.

 Early life

-Naomi Fern Parker was born in Tulsa, Oklahoma, in 1921, as the third of eight children to Joseph Parker and Esther Leis.
+Naomi Fern Parker was born in Tulsa, Oklahoma, in 1921.
+She is the third of eight children to Joseph Parker and Esther Leis.
 Her father was a mining engineer and her mother was a homemaker.
 The family moved across the country from New York to California, living in Alameda at the time of the attack on Pearl Harbor.
-Naomi and her younger sister Ada went to work at the Naval Air station, where they were assigned to the machine shop for aircraft assembling duties.
+Naomi and her younger sister Ada subsequently went to work at the Naval Air station, where they were assigned to the machine shop for aircraft assembling duties.

 We Can Do It!

-In 1942, Parker's photo, taken at a Pratt & Whitney horizontal shaper, appeared in local press including the Pittsburgh Press on July 5, 1942.
+In 1942, Parker's photo, taken at a Pratt & Whitney horizontal shaper, appeared in local press on July 5, 1942.
 The following year, J. Howard Miller's "We Can Do It!" poster was one of a series that appeared in factories at Westinghouse in a worker morale campaign.
-Miller could have seen the picture of Parker, and it is presumed that the newspaper photo was the source of his image.
+It is presumed that the newspaper photo was the source of his image.

 In 2011, Parker attended a reunion held at the Rosie the Riveter/World War II Home Front National Historical Park and spotted her photograph from 1942.
 She was surprised to find that the caption credited the model as Geraldine Hoff Doyle, and wrote to the park to correct their mistake.
-The mistake stemmed from a mistake made by Doyle, who had mistaken the 1942 photograph for a photograph of herself.
-This mis-identification then became well-established as sources repeated it (an example of the Woozle effect).
+However, her attempts to correct the mistake were ignored.